rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 The reason why it fails is that, when you created the `README.md` and the License files, the repository on GitHub was initialized and a history of commits was started when these files were added to the repository (read the `hint`) — these files are the first commit in `example-repo`.
 Because of this, when you try to push your local repository, the remote one is going to reject your push because it is going to notice that the commit histories of both repositories do not match at all.

-In a broader sense, when you connect to a remote repository, the remote repository becomes the "governing" one, and this is based on the workflow between `git` and GitHub — one generally uses the repo on GitHub to *base* your work upon.
-What is key to know is that you will only be able to push your commits as long as **you have "synced" everything from the remote repository first** into your local repository.
-That is, you first need to have everything the remote repo has to be able to send something to it.
-So, from the `hint`, we will perform a `git pull` now:
+In a broader sense, when you add a remote repository — a bare-repository on the server side that has one or many clients to interact with —, it becomes the "governing" one: your workflow between `git` and GitHub must consider the remote repository as the one that holds the "official" version that you and other collaborators hold as the *original* one.
+In other words, you can do whatever you want on your own local repo, but never jeopardize whatever is in the remote one.
+In consequence, continuing with our example, you will only be able to push your commits as long as you have first brought your local one up-to-date — as you have "synced" everything from the remote repository first into your local repository.
+From the `hint`, we will perform a `git pull` now:
 ```bash
 $ git pull origin master
 warning: no common commits